unimarkup/specification/Unimarkup_Language_ReferenceManual.md

   - `"line-decoration" : { }`

-    This attribute defines the line appearance that can be set for a text like underline, overline and strikethrough.
+    This attribute defines the line appearance that can be set for a text like underline, overline and strike through.

     - `"color" : "<color unit>"`